 On February 12th, the SFC Commander Don Nabasa promoted recently to the rank of Maj.
 Gen. against provisions of the UPDF Act is quoted to have made the following statement;

 They won’t come physically, but if they come here, it will be the best because we are very ready for them.
-Unfortunately they will not come.
-They will send money and people like the ones of late being deported, to mobilize the youth because they have the man power here and the youth are very easy to convince.
+Unfortunately, they will not come.
+They will send money and people like the ones of late being deported, to mobilize the youth because they have the manpower here and the youth are very easy to convince.
 Please, talk to them and they see that the stability in their country is their future.”

-The MTN employees being deported and being referred to here, are mainly citizens of two sister countries, neighboring Rwanda and South Africa.
+The MTN employees being deported and being referred to here, are mainly citizens of two sister countries, neighbouring Rwanda and South Africa.
 This statement by Don Nabbasa is even given more weight by a similar one made by Museveni while addressing the Tarehe Sita fun function in Kitgum.
 Museveni said;

 “Nobody can disturb our peace.
-Anyone who thinks of destabilizing Uganda, will destroy the UPDF is strong and well equipped to secure Uganda from many forces of destabilization.”
+Anyone who thinks of destabilizing Uganda will destroy the UPDF is strong and well equipped to secure Uganda from many forces of destabilization.”

 At the time Rwanda was accusing Uganda of harassing it citizens and Museveni had just arrested senior police officers for facilitating illegal extradition of refugees to Kigali.

 While Don Nabasa is ready for war, citizens of Uganda are not ready.
 Procurement of military hardware and training should not excite soldiers into war.
-We should pursue dialogue and peace with neighbors and everybody.
+We should pursue dialogue and peace with neighbours and everybody.

 We must pursue dialogue with all our perceived enemies – the political opponents.

-What has happened in all the agreements that we signed with Rwanda including one on sharing of intelligence information.
+What has happened in all the agreements that we signed with Rwanda including one on sharing of intelligence information?

 PEOPLES GOVERNMENT/PEOPLES CABINET

-The decisions to form a Peoples Government was reached by the FDC and other political platforms that sponsored and supported then candidature of DR, Kizza Besigye during 2016 general election which we believe Dr. Kizza Besigye won.
+The decisions to form a Peoples Government was reached by the FDC and other political platforms that sponsored and supported then candidature of DR, Kizza Besigye during the 2016 general election which we believe Dr. Kizza Besigye won.

 Mr. Museveni tempered with the outcome of this election like he had done before and got the electoral commission to delay him a winner.
 We were afforded no opportunity to legally challenge this declaration as our candidate Dr. Besigye was kidnapped on Kampala streets and flown to Moroto by kale Kahikura.
 He was later flown back to Kampala, charged with treason and locked in Luzira prison.